OpenClaw Multi-Model Setup: Stop Burning Money on the Wrong Model

 Memory Search Over Full Context

 Don’t dump your entire memory file into every conversation.
-Use semantic memory search (Ollama embeddings) to retrieve only the relevant chunks.
-My MEMORY.md is 57,000+ characters.
+Use semantic memory search (local Ollama embeddings) to retrieve only the relevant chunks.
+My MEMORY.md would be 57,000+ characters if loaded raw.
 Memory search returns the 5-10 relevant lines instead of the whole file.

 Sub-Agent Isolation